JuliaLang/julia/doc/stdlib/base.rst

 .. function:: null(M)

-   Basis for null space of M
+   Basis for null space of M.

 .. function:: repmat(A, n, m)